T-Systems-MMS/gitlab-credential-scanner/README.md

 ## License

-Copyright 2022-2023 T-Systems Multimedia Solutions GmbH
+Copyright 2022-2024 Deutsche Telekom MMS GmbH

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.